artemislena/gtrr/README.md

 For the post introducing the project, see [here](https://artemislena.eu/posts/2021/03/gtrr.html).
 The official instance is [here](https://gtrr.artemislena.eu).

+## Setup

+You need to have [git-lfs](https://git-lfs.github.com) installed to clone and work with this repository.

 ## Contributing guidelines
 * You may use English and/or the native language of the country.
 * Put things into the appropriate path, e.g. `country/region/city/` or `country/`.